JuliaGaussianProcesses/Stheno.jl/README.md

 - Kronecker-factored matrices: this is quite a general issue which might be best be addressed by the creation of a separate package.
 It would be very helpful to have an implementation of the `AbstractMatrix` interface which implements multiplication, inversion, eigenfactorisation etc, which can then be utilised in Stheno.
 - Primitives for multi-output GPs: although Stheno does fundamentally have support for multi-output GPs, in the same way that it's helpful to implement so-called "fat" nodes in Automatic Differentiation systems, it may well be helpful to implement specialised multi-output processes in Stheno for performance's sake.
 - Some decent benchmarks: development has not focused on performance so far, but it would be extremely helpful to have a wide range of benchmarks so that we can begin to ensure that time is spent optimally.
 This would involve comparing against [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl), but also some other non-Julia packages.
+- Non-Gaussian likelihoods: there are a _lot_ of approximate inference schemes that have been developed for GPs in particular contexts.
+[GPML](https://gitlab.com/hnickisch/gpml-matlab) probably has the most mature set of these, and would be a good place to start the transfer from.
+There's also [Natural Gradients in Practice](https://arxiv.org/abs/1803.09151) that might be a good startin point for a Monte Carlo approximation to natural gradient varitional inference.
+A good place to start with these would be to just make them for `GP`s, as opposed to any `AbstractGP`, as this is the simplest case.

 If you are interested in any of the above, please either open an issue or PR.
 Better still, if there's something not listed here that you think would be good to see, please open an issue to start a discussion regarding it.